 Ryan L. Nave

 Nave is the editor-in-chief of Mississippi Today, a nonprofit news organization based in Jackson.
-During the Fellowship, he will lead a team that is examining how the state of Mississippi spent billions of dollars received in the aftermath of the BP Oil Spill in 2010.
-The publication of the series will coincide with the 10-year anniversary of the Deepwater Horizon oil rig explosion, which led to the spill.
+During the Fellowship, he lead a team that examined how the state of Mississippi spent billions of dollars received in the aftermath of the BP Oil Spill in 2010.
+The publication of the series coincided with the 10-year anniversary of the Deepwater Horizon oil rig explosion, which led to the spill.

 A journalist for more than 15 years, Nave started his career in Springfield, Ill., where he covered government, politics and energy.
 He has continued covering the intersection of government, politics, energy and the environment as a reporter and editor in Washington State, Colorado and Mississippi.
 He was a 2010-2011 Ted Scripps Environmental Reporting fellow at the University of Colorado and has won numerous state and regional awards for reporting and commentary.

-An investigative journalist based in Trenton, New Jersey, Pillets will team with WNYC, New York’s public radio station, and ProPublica to examine powerful political machines in New Jersey.
+An investigative journalist based in Trenton, New Jersey, Pillets teamed with WNYC, New York’s public radio station, and ProPublica to examine powerful political machines in New Jersey.

 The work builds on Jeff’s twenty years of experience covering state government and pay-to-play issues for The Record of Bergen County.
 In 2008, Pillets was named a Pulitzer Prize finalist for revealing financial abuses that led to the collapse of a $1 billion brownfield project in the New Jersey Meadowlands.
 His work has won numerous other honors, including citations from the Associated Press Managing Editors, the Society of Environmental Journalists and the New York Deadline Club’s Daniel Pearl Award for Investigative Reporting.